atecon/season_plot/src/season_plot_help.md

 - `y`: series, Variable of interest

-*Note for Pros*: The function accepts as a second optional parameter the name of the series 'y'.
+*Note for Pros*: The function accepts as a second optional parameter the name of series 'y'.
 Internally used for the GUI wrapper only.

 ## Returns

 Bundle comprising the various items.
 You may be interested in the pivoted matrices stored under: `<BUNDLE_NAME>["data_to_plot"]`

-## do_season_plot()

 ```
 do_season_plot(bundle self, string type, string filename[null])